Swimming Holes in Connecticut

 Find the unofficial Salmon River swimming area near the Comstock Covered Bridge.
 Get directions, safety tips, and what to know before you visit.

-Salmon River and tributary
+Salmon River and Tributary

 View Details